vanshannadate/vansh-demo/README.md

 # vansh-demo
 basics of Github
-I am in the learning phase to learn Github
+I am in the learning phase to learn Github.